Angel Bakeries: History

 Angel's Bakery played a key role in feeding Jerusalem residents during the 1948 War of Independence.
 When Arabs lay siege to the city and attacked convoys that attempted to bring food and supplies through the narrow mountain pass from Tel Aviv, water and flour were in short supply.
 Fire trucks were employed to shuttle water to the bakery and "flour was swept up off the bakery floor".
 Angel's son Danny, who was a Haganah fighter defending the besieged Old City, recalled that the bakery would send bread in convoys to the fighters in the Old City and Mount Scopus, and hide guns and ammunition in the sacks of bread.
 One of the first horses used for the Jewish assault on the Arabs' Old City positions came from Angel's Bakery; its feet were wrapped in old flour sacks so the British wouldn't detect it.
 The bakery is so well known that it is even depicted in the popular children's book Soosie, The Horse That Saved Shabbat by Tami Lehman-Wilzig, illustrated by notable Israeli artist Menahem Halberstadt (published in the US by Kalaniot Books).

+In May 2023, former Labor politician and public security minister Omer Bar-Lev, who was the chairman of the board of directors of Angel Bakery at the time, took part in a protest outside the home of one of the foremost Haredi leaders in Israel, Rabbi Gershon Edelstein, which many in the religious community felt was an affront to the rabbi's honor.
+As a result, religious leaders across Israel called for a boycott of the company until Bar-Lev was fired, with many large Yeshivas canceling their contracts with the firm.